Ben oil

 Ben oil is pressed from the seeds of the Moringa oleifera, known variously as the horseradish tree, ben oil tree, or drumstick tree.
-The oil is characterized by an unusually long shelf life and a mild, but pleasant taste.
+The oil is characterized by an unusually long shelf life and has been described to have a mild but pleasant taste.
 The name of the oil is derived from the presence of behenic acid.
 The oil's components are:

 Seeds offer a relatively high yield of 22-38% oil.
 Ben oil has been used for thousands of years as a perfume base, and continues to be used in that capacity today.
 The oil can also be used as a fuel.
 Burkill reports: